-Professor Yamuna Krishnan at the department of chemistry, University of Chicago, points out that
+Professor Yamuna Krishnan at the department of chemistry, University of Chicago, points out:

-The challenge lies in society where girls are not encouraged to pursue science and maths by parents, family, teachers and friends.
-This influence play a pertinent role in shaping beliefs and choices, not to mention the impact it has on their identity and behaviour.
+The challenge lies in society where girls are not encouraged to pursue science and math by parents, family, teachers and friends.
+This influence play a pertinent role in shaping beliefs and choices, not to mention the impact it has on their identity and behavior.
 Most of the girls grow up believing that they are not cut out for science subjects, thus opting for humanities and arts.

 Chantelle Bell, co-founder, Syrona Women & 2018 Forbes Top 50 women in Tech, says: